Filter Content

 P&F Meetings

-Last Friday afternoon we held our first meeting of the year, it was lovely to see some new faces and welcome back some famiiar ones.
-We would like to invite everyone to our next P&F meeting which will be held towards the end of term in the evening at school, on Tuesday April 1st @ 7pm.
+Next Tuesday evening April 1st @ 7pm we will be holding our next P & F meeting in the school staffroom.
+We would love to see some new faces and welcome back some famiiar ones.
+If you would like to come and see what its all about come along no need to let us know beforehand..
 It's a fantastic chance to meet other parents, share ideas, and see how you can get involved in supporting our students and the SPX community.
 We have some exciting events planned for 2025, and we need your help to make them happen!

 Want some great entertainment offers while supporting our school ?